West Virginia Licensing Overview for a Cosmetologist

 West Virginia does not currently offer cosmetology or esthetician apprenticeships as a career pathway.

-The state of Washington requires students who wish to become fully licensed as either a cosmetologist or an esthetician to successfully pass a licensing exam.
+The state of West Virginia requires students who wish to become fully licensed as either a cosmetologist or an esthetician to successfully pass a licensing exam.
 West Virginia conducts their examinations through the company DL Roope Administrations.
 This exam consists of three parts: a theoretical exam, a state law exam, and a practical exam.

 The cosmetology theory exam covers the following topics: